hampelm/monitor/README.md

 Run `nvm use 4.3` to make sure you're on the right version.

+## Expectations

+General knowledge of javascript and node.js development.
+Familiarity with general Amazon Web Services operations.
+Ability to create and fund a Twilio account.

 ## External services

 You'll need an Amazon Web Services account.